Russell Moccasin Sizing 2025: How Their Lace-ups, Pull-ons & Shoes Fit

 • You might even size down to an 8.5D for a more secure fit, especially if you plan to wear light or midweight socks.

-That’s just the nature of a laceless design.
 And if you like your boots to feel snug out of the box, you might want to consider ordering a half size or even a full size down from what you’d normally take in most US heritage brands.

 Related: